circleci/circleci-docs/jekyll/_cci1/polling-project-status.md

 Here are some of the desktop tools we support through this standard:

 *   [CCMenu](http://ccmenu.sourceforge.net/):
-an OS X menu bar plugin.
+an macOS menu bar plugin.

 *   [BuildNotify](https://bitbucket.org/Anay/buildnotify/wiki/Home):
 a GNU/Linux system tray plugin.